TritonDataCenter/sdc-cloudapi/docs/index.md

 At this point you could delete your other key from the system; see [Cleaning Up](#cleaning-up) for a quick example.

+You cannot manage the SSH keys of machines with a `brand` of `kvm`.
+Virtual Machines are static, and whatever keys were in your account at machine creation time are used, provided the OS inside KVM is a *nix.

 ## Creating Analytics

-Now that you have a SmartMachine up and running, and you logged in and did whatever it is you thought was awesome, let's create an instrumentation to monitor performance.
-Analytics are one of the most powerful features of SmartDataCenter, so for more information, be sure to read [Appendix B: Cloud Analytics](#appendix-b-cloud-analytics).
+Now that you have a container up and running, and you logged in and did whatever it is you thought was awesome, let's create an instrumentation to monitor performance.
+Analytics are one of the more powerful features of SmartDataCenter, so for more information, be sure to read [Appendix B: Cloud Analytics](#appendix-b-cloud-analytics).